 Working on the feature of Hot Module Replacement (HMR), React Native helps a developer make changes in the source code while immediately seeing the results.
 With the feature of hot reloading, any change in the code makes the app reload automatically.
 This, in turn, assists the developers to create an app without any further need of recompilation while speeding up the whole development process.

 Since one approach works for both the platforms of React Native, the team of developers is relatively smaller for the app development.
 Not only has it made the whole app development process reasonable but, also easier to manage.
 In fact, it even helps a developer create a web app simultaneously.
-All they need to do is share the codes between the three platforms, i.e. Android, iOS and web respectively.
+All they need to do is share the codes between the three platforms, i.e. Android, iOS, and web respectively.

-Unlike native apps that lack the dominant feature of working in an offline environment, React Native stores the device’s API, saves the data offline and facilitates offline working of the app in any adverse or no network condition.
-This, indeed makes React Native the most sought after app development platform and places it a notch above native app.
+Unlike native apps that lack the dominant feature of working in an offline environment, React Native stores the device’s API, saves the data offline, and facilitates offline working of the app in any adverse or no network condition.
+This, indeed makes React Native the most sought-after app development platform and places it a notch above native app.

 Now, since you know the advantages of using a React Native platform, the next step is getting an insight on how to extract the best out of it.

 The first and foremost step is to break the component into two categories, i.e. presentation component and container component.
-While a presentation component is concerned with how things look and what styles are to be implemented, the container components are concerned towards how things work while providing the presentational component with data and behavior.
+While a presentation component is concerned with how things look and what styles are to be implemented, the container components are concerned with how things work while providing the presentational component with data and behavior.

 React Native’s stateless presentational component deals solely with styles and user interface.
 Therefore, there is a need for functional component usage.
 It does not only make the React Native code easier to test but, also facilitates better performance.